Last updated on March 10, 2026

 While many solutions are still evolving—with limitations around cost, infrastructure, or readiness—emissions capture and control technologies offer an immediate path to compliance.
 STAX reduces emissions today, bridging the gap to a clean-air future as the industry transitions to more sustainable fuel alternatives.

 Compliance is fast becoming a non-negotiable aspect of shipping operations.
-For port authorities, vessel owners, and operators, the opportunity lies in embracing solutions that enable sustainable operations, without compromising productivity or uptime.
+To navigate this, and prepare for future emissions regulations, ports and vessel operators can embrace solutions like emissions capture and control that enable sustainable operations without compromising productivity or uptime.

 Help your team achieve emissions compliance efficiently and effectively.
 Learn more about STAX’s technology.